commonkestrel/fateful/README.md

 cargo install --git https://github.com/commonkestrel/fateful
 ```

+There is also a Logisim Evolution circuit simulation,
+which is located in the [`logisim`](https://github.com/commonkestrel/fateful/tree/master/logisim) directory.

 Running a program has two steps: assembly and emulation.
 To assemble a program, run the `assemble` or `asm` command:
 ```bash